elquchiri/programcms/README.md

 Written in PHP, on top of Symfony, it makes it very easy to reuse, install or create new bundles to Improve your Application.

-The Manager Bundle deliver & Maintain ProgramCms Bundles, so you can choose any kind of features and modules wich fit the best with your application's requirements to add to your Website with ease.
+The Manager Bundle deliver & Maintain ProgramCMS Bundles, so you can add to your Website, with ease, any kind of features and modules which fit the best with your application's needs.

 ## Deployment
 ![](https://img.shields.io/github/last-commit/elquchiri/programcms?label=In%20Active%20Development)